JahnaviTech2000/ML_Code1_Data-Exploration-and-Segmentation-Analysis/README.md

-the analysis is done from macdonalds dataset
+the analysis is done from mcdonalds dataset